-Sources: With Magic Johnson in power, Lakers eyeing agent Rob Pelinka to become GM
+Sources: Lakers finalizing multiyear deal with agent Rob Pelinka to become GM

-After sweeping front-office changes to hire Magic Johnson as president of basketball operations for the Los Angeles Lakers, the franchise is strongly considering agent Rob Pelinka to become general manager, league sources told The Vertical.
+After sweeping front-office changes to hire Magic Johnson as president of basketball operations for the Los Angeles Lakers, the franchise is finalizing a multiyear agreement with agent Rob Pelinka to become the team’s general manager, league sources told The Vertical.

-Pelinka has been one of the NBA’s top player agents and has strong ties to the franchise through his relationship with longtime client Kobe Bryant and owner Jeanie Buss.
-Pelinka is at the top of a short list of candidates to become the top day-to-day executive, sources said.
+Pelinka has been one of the NBA’s top player agents and has strong ties to the franchise through his relationships with longtime client Kobe Bryant and owner Jeanie Buss.

 Before the Lakers fired Mitch Kupchak and Jim Buss on Tuesday, the franchise had already moved away from trying to pursue the Golden State Warriors’ Bob Myers, the franchise’s original top target for general manager, league sources told The Vertical.